-Can I make a plant-based/vegan charcuterie board?
+Can I make a plant-based vegan charcuterie board?
 Hell yes!
 Make it anyway your beautiful heart desires.
-Vegan charcuterie board couldn’t be easier.
+This Vegan charcuterie board couldn’t be easier.
 What floats your culinary boat?
 Due to you being your own home chef: it’s up to you.
 The definition, origin, or “typical” ingredients of a charcuterie board doesn’t matter, make it your way and have fun while you’re doing it.

 What is a Charcuterie Board?